music-encoding/music-encoding/README.md

  * [mei-CMN](customizations/mei-CMN.xml): Validates MEI files that express common Western music notation.
  * [mei-Mensural](customizations/mei-Mensural.xml): Validates MEI files that express white Mensural notation (will raise validation errors if elements like "measure" exist in the MEI encoding).
  * [mei-Neumes](customizations/mei-Neumes.xml): Validates MEI files that express Neume notation (like Mensural, will raise validation errors if elements that are not part of neume notation exist in an encoding.)
  * [mei-all](customizations/mei-all.xml): The full MEI Schema.
-This is the most permissive cutomization of MEI.
+This is the most permissive customization of MEI.
  * [mei-all_anyStart](customizations/mei-all_anyStart.xml): A customization of mei-all, allowing every MEI-element as root element.
  * [mei-basic](customizations/mei-basic.xml): The purpose of mei-Basic is to serve as common ground for data interchange, both between projects using different profiles of MEI, and other encoding schemes